What is a martini?

 – We have already given this drink a Hawaiian flavor by using a favorite island condiment instead of a plain sugar rim.
 Why not go one step further with a Hawaiian citrus source as well?

 – The Hawaiian citrus I have in mind is the kaffir lime, also known as the Thai lime or makrut lime.
-It is readily available in Hawaii and, as we shall see, is eminently suited to provide flavored vodka, juice and garnish for a fully Hawaiian styled lemon drop martini.
+You will see it in markets during a Maui vacation or anywhere in the islands.
+As we shall see, is eminently suited to provide flavored vodka, juice and garnish for a fully Hawaiian styled lemon drop martini.

 Alas, this last step to achieve the perfect lemon drop martini runs us out of time and space for this blog.
 Next week’s companion blog on the Kaffir Lime will tell the rest of the story.

 Nevertheless, it would be cruel to bring you this far without “the answer“!
 Therefore, I have appended next week’s recipe HERE in case you cannot wait to try out this heavenly beverage.

 If you enjoy cocktails, what balance do you prefer between sweet and savory (non-sweet) beverages?
 How do you feel about this blog’s approach to the lemon drop martini?

 Photos taken by Art Chester.
 Martini glasses from the Clown collection, designed 1993 by Anne Nilsson for Orrefors Crystal, Sweden.